 The coronavirus (COVID-19) outbreak is affecting people and businesses on a global scale.
 For the latter, there have been many effects, one of which is of how vulnerable to disruption our global supply chains are.

 Exponential growth in trade over the past few decades means today’s global supply chains are incredibly complex, with manufacturers and distributors vulnerable to any sort of disruption.
-For example, China was the first country to suffer significant disruption as a result of COVID-19, meaning travel restrictions, labor shortages and logistical challenges have already impacted supply chains.
+For example, China was the first country to suffer significant disruption as a result of coronavirus, meaning travel restrictions, labor shortages and logistical challenges have already impacted supply chains.

 Pandemics are unique.
 Where you may well have risk management processes in place to deal with controllable and foreseeable challenges, such as compliance, financial and capacity issues, they could struggle to prepare you for world-defining events.